Updated: Sep 1

 The first source of gaining the right knowledge about an object is pratyaksha , or perceiving it directly by one's own senses.
 The right knowledge is base on the senses.
 Knowledge in fact is the understanding of an external object which has not been perceived previously.
 Anything about the object that was already known is not knowledge but is just a piece of information.
 In order to perceive something the Citta - personality complex- has to reach the object through the channel of the senses.
 The Citta then modifies itself into the nature of the object - becomes like the object - for gathering new knowledge.
 In yoga the real senses are the mind and the nervous systems and not the physical receptors as visible externally.
 Its the Brain which is responsible for reading the meaning into the impulses that are being received by the physical senses.

-This Yoga sutra says that any perception cannot take place without the perceiver or the viewer.
+This Yoga sutra says that perception cannot take place without the perceiver or the viewer.
 For perception to be complete both the viewer and the object are equally significant.
-For the perceiver, the existence of the outside world is limited to his ability to perceive.
+For the perceiver, the existence of the outside world is limited to his ability to perceive, because as per Samkhya their can be a number of obstacles to correct perception of an object.
 If there is no perceiver the world doesn't exist.
 As per Samkhya the three gunas - sattva, rajas and tamas - of which all matter is made up off are nothing but feelings.
 Mind is actually an instrument which gathers the knowledge of the external object and reflects it on the spirit.
 Its the spirit which actually perceives not the senses or the mind.
 There is no interest in the spirit to know the material world.
 The interest aspect is only in matter which creates the mind and reflects the knowledge of the material object on the spirit for the spirit to become aware of it.

 Its only the spirit which has the capacity to perceive and be aware of the reality.
 In other words the world exists for the spirit to know about it.
 If there is no one to know then the knowledge has no existence.
 The senses begin the process of perception of a specific aspect of the external world ( object or objects) and not a general aspect.
 This quality of the senses to be able to perceive the external world more specifically and immediately by coming in direct contact with it is known as direct perception.